MrOlivo/MrOlivo/README.md

   <img src="1317447.webp" alt="Picture of a black hair girl with a skyline background"/>
 </p>

 ## 👋 Good evening, ladies and gentlemen.
 Let me introduce myself.
-I'm Edwin Olivo.
+I'm Edwin Olivo, a magic man.

 A software developer and well-known bookworm.
 I love new technologies, and I am constantly looking for something interesting to play around with.
 If you've got something, let me know!